Eucalyptus dundasii: Description

 Eucalyptus dundasii is a tree that typically grows to a height of 5-21 m and forms a lignotuber.
-It has rough, scaly or tesselatted grey-black, grey or black bark on the lower part of the trunk, smooth greyish over coppery bark above.
+It has rough, scaly or tessellated grey-black, grey or black bark on the lower part of the trunk, smooth greyish over coppery bark above.
 Young plants and coppice regrowth have broadly lance-shaped leaves that are 65-110 mm long and 30-45 mm wide.
 Adult leaves are the same glossy green on both sides, narrow lance-shaped, 60-135 mm long and 6-17 mm wide on a petiole 8-18 mm long.
 The flower buds are arranged in leaf axils on an unbranched peduncle 6-16 mm long, the individual buds sessile or on a pedicel up to 1 mm long.
 Mature buds are more or less cylindrical, 7-11 mm long and 3-4 mm wide with a beaked operculum.
 Flowering occurs between February and July and the flowers are creamy white.
 The fruit is a woody, cylindrical to urn-shaped capsule 8-9 mm long and 4-6 mm wide with the valves enclosed below the rim.